Posts

 High Idle Causes

-A high idle in your car can cause you to worry.
+High Idle Causes A high idle in your car can cause you to worry.
 When the engine seems to rev up on its own while you are at a standstill, you may wonder if it's a sign of trouble that needs the attention of a mechanic.
 The answer to that question depends on the cause of the high idle.
 Some causes are harmless, while others can indicate the need for a repair.
+Faulty Fuses Most modern car engines control the engine idle speed through a motor called an IAC (idle air control) motor.
+One of the leading causes of IAC motor malfunction is a blown or faulty fuse.
+A malfunctioning fuse in any of the electronically controlled components including the air bag system can disrupt the function of the IAC motor and lead to a higher idle speed than usual.
+Computer Malfunctions Computers control a modern car's engine and transmission, its brake system and its airbag system.
+If the fuses are fine, the computer system itself in one of these components might be malfunctioning....

 The Causes of an Idle Surge

-A clogged or obstructed air filter can cause surging at idle, and foreign objects can enter the filter housing at any time.
+The Causes of an Idle Surge Fluctuations in engine idle speed can be annoying and may even cause stalling at idle.
+Engine stalling can be dangerous, because power assistance is lost to the steering and brakes.
+Idle speeds below those specified by the manufacturer will affect the performance of the power steering pump, alternator and AC compressor.
+Emission control devices also require a minimum engine speed for effective operation.
+Surges that accelerate engine speed could cause unexpected vehicle movement.
+Air Supply A clogged or obstructed air filter can cause surging at idle, and foreign objects can enter the filter housing at any time.
 Any debris in the filter or housing might restrict air flow to the engine enough to affect idle speeds.
 Clean the throttle body or carburetor venturi(s) after replacing a severely dirty air filter.
 Aerosol products designed for this purpose are available at any auto parts store.
 Instructions for use are on printed on the can.
+Fuel Sup...